SpaceXLaunchBot/SpaceXLaunchBot/README.md

 # SpaceX-Launch-Bot

-A Discord bot for gathering news and info about upcoming SpaceX launches
+A Discord bot for providing news and information about upcoming SpaceX launches.
+Also provides a notification service for launches

 [**Add this bot to your server**](https://discordapp.com/oauth2/authorize?client_id=411618411169447950&scope=bot&permissions=248896)